Ministry of Family and Social Services

-The Ministry of Family and Social Services (Aile ve Sosyal Hizmetler Bakanlığı) is a government ministry of the Republic of Turkey, responsible for family affairs and social services.
-The ministry is headed by Mahinur Özdemir.
+The Ministry of Family and Social Services (Aile ve Sosyal Hizmetler Bakanlığı) is a government ministry of the Republic of Türkiye, responsible for family affairs and social services.
+The ministry is headed by Mahinur Özdemir Göktaş.

 History

 Before the establishment of the ministry in 2011, the portfolio of women and family affairs was executed by a state minister in the cabinet with the help of the Agency for Social Services and Children Protection (Başbakanlık Sosyal Hizmetler ve Çocuk Esirgeme Kurumu).
 The first head of the new established ministry was Fatma Şahin.
 In 2018, the ministry was merged with the Ministry of Labour and Social Security to form the Ministry of Family, Labour and Social Services.
 This merger was undone in 2021, making the Labour and Social Security related tasks headed by a separate minister.

 Organizational Structure

 At the central level, the ministry is composed of multiple Directorate Generals specialized in providing services to vulnerable groups, as well as more generalized DGs and Departments, some working for the ministry's internal or external administrative functions.
 At the provincial level, the ministry operates Provincial Directorates of Family and Social Services (PDoFSS) in each 81 provinces of Türkiye and social assistance provision is done through Social Assistance and Solidarity Foundations in each province.